Lombiq/Hosting-Tenants/Readme.md

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

+It's also available on all sites of [DotNest, the Orchard SaaS](https://dotnest.com/).

 ## Documentation

 The project consists of the following independent modules: